omeka-s-modules/DemoData/dev/README.md

 ## build-identifiers.php

-Looks up a Wikidata entity URI for each item in a dataset that does not already have a `dcterms:identifier` value, and injects it into the dataset PHP file.
+Looks up a Wikidata entity URI for each item that does not already have a `dcterms:identifier` value, and injects it into the dataset PHP file.
-The URI format is `https://www.wikidata.org/entity/QXXX`.

 ```
 php dev/build-identifiers.php <dataset>           # look up and inject
 php dev/build-identifiers.php <dataset> --dry-run # report only, no writes
 ```

 Re-running is safe — only items without an existing `dcterms:identifier` are processed.

-### How it searches

-Each item goes through a series of passes until a match is found:

-1. **QID overrides** — hard-coded QIDs from the dataset's strategy file (see **Strategies** below).
-2. **SPARQL batch** — matches items by `dcterms:title` label against Wikidata `rdfs:label`.
-Also tries lowercase variants and paren-stripped variants (e.g. "Madame X (Madame Pierre Gautreau)" → "Madame X").
-If the dataset strategy file includes a `strip_suffixes` pass, suffix-stripped variants are tried as well (e.g. "Olmec Civilization" → "Olmec").
-3. **Entity search fallback** — calls `wbsearchentities` for any items still unmatched.

-### Rate limits

-SPARQL requests are spaced 2 seconds apart; entity searches 0.5 seconds.
-If a 429 is returned the script stops and reports how far it got — re-run to continue from where it left off (already-injected items are skipped).

 ---